EasternCode/wirescreen-client/README.md

 ![alt text](logo.png)
 ---------------------------------------------------------------------------------------------------
-`wirescreen-api` is a custom client written to interact with the API which supports https://wirescreen.ai.
+`wirescreen-client` is a custom client written to interact with the API which supports https://wirescreen.ai.

  The below document shows to use Python version of this client.